DECLARATION OF PRINCIPLES

 - Reinforce the sense of self-efficiency by giving the participant the merit of her opportunities and abilities to change.

 A personalized program: there is no competition or failure, but rather a personal challenge, a value to be found with the achievement of success.
-As a result, we take into account a number of realities including homelessness, addiction, mental health, etc. In addition, the development of a community spirit respectful of others allows the participant to better understand the reality of life in society, the importance of empowerment, the need for respect for others and her own value as a human being.
-It should not be that "the other" is perceived as a threat, but as someone who can help.
+As a result, we take into account a number of realities including homelessness, addiction, mental health, etc. In addition, the development of a community spirit respectful of others, allows the participant to better understand the reality of life in society, the importance of self and mutual empowerment, the need for respect for others as well as her own value as a human being.
+Our intervention staff is there to remove fear and provide help.

 This is our intervention policy!